 - The survey is rolled out to LifePoints members who fit the target audience

 - Members who qualify can complete the survey to earn LifePoints

-- Members redeem their LifePoints for gift cards, PayPal credit, or charitable donation
+- Members redeem their LifePoints for gift cards, PayPal credit, or charitable donations

-Reward rates vary by survey; some might pay 60 LifePoints while others pay 350.
+Reward rates vary by survey.
+Some surveys might pay 60 LifePoints while others pay 350.

 So, how much are LifePoints worth?
-It depends how you redeem them…but somewhere between 8.3 and 9.09 cents each.
-In simpler terms, you can typically redeem 550 LifePoints for a $5 gift card.
+Typically, each LifePoint is worth a little less than a penny – but it depends on how you redeem them.
+Redemption values fall between 0.83 and 0.91 cents each.
+In simpler terms, you can usually redeem 550 LifePoints for a $5 gift card or 1,200 points to redeem $10 through Paypal.

 LifePoints expire 3 years after you earn them, or after 12 months of no account activity.
 So, if you take a hiatus from LifePoints, make sure you cash in your points before 12 months elapse.